 Part two of our virtual spin on the largest gathering of people interested in nonprofit news media and public service journalism

-INN at Home is back!
 When COVID-19 struck, our original conference, INN at Home, was split into two parts: part one, focused on sustainability (view archived videos) and part two, on racial equity in journalism and how nonprofit news organizations can meet the moment.
-Sessions will run from approximately 1 p.m. to 5:15 p.m.
+Sessions ran from approximately 1 p.m. to 5:15 p.m.
 EDT each day via Zoom, with special pre-conference sessions from our sponsors.

-Read Chief Knowledge Officer Fran Scarlett's note on why this conference is essential to public service journalism.
-If possible, please consider engaging with our pre-conference materials on racial equity in journalism before attending the conference — or use as a starting point for conversations on equity in your news organization.
+Read Chief Knowledge Officer Fran Scarlett’s note on why this conference is essential to public service journalism.
+If possible, please consider engaging with our conference materials on racial equity in journalism — feel free to use as a starting point for conversations on equity in your news organization.

 Click here to view the entire schedule, with panel descriptions and more, as a PDF.